Constructivism (international relations): Development

 Nicholas Onuf has been credited with coining the term constructivism to describe theories that stress the socially constructed character of international relations.
-Since the late 1980s and early 1990s, constructivism has become one of the major schools of thought within international relations.
+Since the late 1980s to early 1990s, constructivism has become one of the major schools of thought within international relations.

+Two major changes in the structure of world politics in the 1990s created an opportunity for constructivism to satisfy intellectual needs.
+The first is the end of the Cold War, which temporarily suspended the security dilemma, altered the distribution of power, and ushered in a period of peace and unipolarity where ideational factors such as norms, identity, culture, and legitimacy seemed to matter.
+The second was the expansion of global civil society, in particular in the form of non-governmental organizations, which suggested that more actors mattered in world politics than just states.

 The earliest constructivist works focused on establishing that norms mattered in international politics.
 Peter J. Katzenstein's edited volume The Culture of National Security compiled works by numerous prominent and emerging constructivists, showing that constructivist insights were important in the field of security studies, an area of International Relations in which realists had been dominant.
+The journal International Organization, the top journal in the field of international relations, also published a number of important constructivist articles, helping to lend legitimacy to the framework.

 After establishing that norms mattered in international politics, later veins of constructivism focused on explaining the circumstances under which some norms mattered and others did not.
 Swathes of constructivist research have focused on norm entrepreneurs: international organizations and law: epistemic communities; speech, argument, and persuasion; and structural configuration as mechanisms and processes for social construction.